Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* For local variables, JVM won't provide default values.
-Compulsory we should perform initialization explicitly.
-Before using that variable i.e., if we are not using then it is not required to perform initialization.
+* For *local variables*, *JVM won't provide default values*. *Compulsory* we *should perform initialization explicitly before using that variable* i.e., if we are not using then it is not required to perform initialization.
 ```java
 public class Temp {
     public static void main(String[] args) {